 - Clearly understood by families, students, and teachers;

-- An accurate and consistent communication of student performance and growth over time based upon grade-specific standards and skills
+- Accurate and consistent communication of student performance and growth over time-based upon grade-specific standards and skills

-- The basis of ongoing conversation between schools and families in supporting each student for success.
+- The basis of an ongoing conversation between schools and families in supporting each student for success.

 Belief Statement for Assessing and Reporting Student Progress